 - of students also work

 - avg hourly wage for 2017 RN grads

 - avg hourly wage for 2016 LPN grads

 “At first I was kind of nervous about starting at such a small school because I’m not the type of person to get attached, but I do like the smaller school and the help that everyone is willing to offer.
 Wendy and Avril in Financial Aid guided me step by step through the loan process and directed me where to sign up for everything.
 They were more than willing to walk me through the whole process.
 There was never a problem with me just coming right up to the office and talking with them about something.
 One time, I was getting calls about student loans and I just wanted to make sure that it wasn’t a scam; I just walked up to the office and they were able to help me.
 Overall, Admissions and Financial Aid were very helpful when I came to the school, and they’re super accessible once you’re a student too.”

 First, complete a FAFSA at fafsa.gov.
 Make sure that you put our school code (042557) on your FAFSA so we will get your information.
 Then, set up an appointment with our Financial Aid office to discuss cost of program and the financial aid that may be available for you.Ask A Question

 We do not accept the A+ Scholarship, but we do accept other scholarships, grants, and loans.
 Just meet with the financial aid office and they will help you find aid.Ask A Question

 - Do you assist with job placement for your grads?

 Yes!
-Facilities from the area come to talk with our students during their program about job opportunities after graduation.
+Local healthcare facilities come to talk with our students during their program about job opportunities after graduation.
 We also notify our students and alumni of job fairs and job openings with facilities in the area.Ask A Question

 - Can I still work while going to school?